 Emthanjeni Municipality is situated in the Northern Cape Province's semi-arid climate; specifically, in the Pixley ka Seme Region with its summer rainfall occurring mainly in the late summer months.
 The area is located in a summer rainfall region with very little rainfall.
-The mean annual rainfall ranges from 200mm-300mm per year.
-Rain occurs predominantly in the form of summer thunderstorms and 60% of the average annual rainfall occurs between December &February, due to climate change there are changes which are unclear at present.
+The mean rainfall of the region ranging between 130mm to 300mm annually.
+Rain occurs predominantly in the form of summer thunderstorms and 60% of the average annual rainfall occurs between December & February, due to climate change there are changes which are unclear at present.

 It is projected that there will be a general drying trend in the western part of the country over the period 2030-2045.
 There is some agreement that areas where either increasing or decreasing rainfall volumes are expected, rainfall will be focused into a shorter timeframe.
+The District experiences severe droughts with occasional heavy rains (Pixley Ka Seme District Municipality 2016).